ni/monodrive-documentation/docs/LV_client/sensors/mono_lidar.md

 - **raw packet:**  Unparsed data from the simulator

-- **Lidar Configuration:**  Configuration used to setup LiDAR sensor
+- **LiDAR Configuration:**  Configuration used to setup LiDAR sensor

 - **Timestamp at zero azimuth:**  Timestamp at zero azimuth